The First Survival Kit

 Pots and Pans are the tools for gathering and boiling water, and for cooking your food.

-As a survival kit item, I restrict this category to 1 clear, 1-liter, Nalgene bottle, and a SnowPeak titanium pot.
+As a survival kit item, I restrict this category to 1 clear, 1-litre, Nalgene bottle, and a SnowPeak titanium pot.
 The water bottle nestles perfectly into this pot, for an effective 2-piece system.
 Total weight, when the water bottle is empty, 9.8 ounces.

 I always carry a LifeStraw.
 They are lightweight and inexpensive, and worth their weight in gold.